Are Trek Bikes Good? (Helpful Tips)

 Always looking to innovate, in 1985 the company began producing bonded aluminum frames, replacing their steel frames.
 This was quite a steep learning curve, and manufacturing slowed right down.

 Still looking for new technologies to incorporate, the following year the company released their first carbon bike.
-To cope with the increasing demand, they added an extra 75,000 square feet to their manufacturing center.
+To cope with the increasing demand, they added an extra 75,000 square feet to their manufacturing centre.

 In 1989, they expanded across the Atlantic, with offices in the UK and Germany.
 This year they also introduced Jazz Bicycles – a range of entry-level and kids’ bikes, manufactured in Taiwan.
 The brand continued till 1993.